robmhoward/ExcelJsDocumentation/resources/tablecolumncollection.md

 ## Methods

-The tablecolumn collection resource has the following methods defined:
+The tablecolumn collection has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|